 Eagleland: The Novak Element basically has this for the show itself.
 The last shot of the movie has Novak adamantly declaring that American nationalism is self-righteous awesome, whilst a holographic American flag is the background.

-The Evils of Free Will / Weapon Wields You: When paired off against an ED-208 in the simulator, Murphy turns out to be several seconds slower as his reflexes are affected by human decision-making processes.
+The Evils of Free Will / Weapon Wields You: When paired off against an EM-208 in the simulator, Murphy turns out to be several seconds slower as his reflexes are affected by human decision-making processes.
 Under pressure from his boss to get results, Dr Norton writes Murphy's software so that it takes over in combat situations, while signals are sent into Murphy's brain giving him the illusion of controlling events.

 Subverted in that although Murphy's decisions are slower than the EM-208s, they're generally better decisions.